Pprime1/csasm/README.md

 - XRoutine to check if chosen game is a valid one, and to error/restart if notX
 - XCheck the timeouts - time to refresh player location (should be 5000ms?), refresh room contents (should be 10000ms?)X
-3. Throw players to an error when they do not allow locations to be grabbed, and inform them how to fix this.
+- XThrow players to an error when they do not allow locations to be grabbed, and inform them how to fix this.X
 - XCheck that update location is actually updating - inside house tests it is never changing locationX
 - XOnly display Reward to those players currently occupying any waypoint (thwart game-jumpers)X
 - XOnce Reward is displayed, stop all screen and location updatesX
 - Xgrab the Game Description and display itX
 8. reintroduce validatechecksums = true for the database tables. how to set/reset md5 values?
-9. Is it a good idea to include some form of live map view on the screen? cf: https://github.com/googlemaps/js-samples/blob/master/dist/samples/map-geolocation/index.js
+9. Is it possible to include some form of live map view on the screen? cf: https://github.com/googlemaps/js-samples/blob/master/dist/samples/map-geolocation/index.js
 - XCan we start the game directly to a pre-filled GC code eg: https://csasm.herokuapp.com/?GCTEST ?X